 |2001-02 :||Laying down of a minimum internal rate of return of 12% at 85% capacity utilization as cut off for the development of a project.|

-Sanction of loan of USD 1.03 billion from the World Bank and the Japanese Bank for International Co-operation for implementing 24 highly viable open case projects with global sourcing of equipments, of which USD 484.40 million was availed during the period between Fiscal 1998 to Fiscal 2004.
+Sanction of a loan of USD 1.03 billion from the World Bank and the Japanese Bank for International Co-operation for implementing 24 highly viable open case projects with global sourcing of equipment, of which USD 484.40 million was availed during the period between Fiscal 1998 to Fiscal 2004.

 Adoption of financial viability as the basis for approval of coal development projects.

 Discontinuation of retention prices scheme and the Coal Price Regulation Account (CPRA), with the deregulation in prices of certain grades of coal.